Exus Blog Article

 The company’s waning fortune is exemplified by its declining headcount.
 Frac’s payroll now stands at about 80 compared with 180 at the peak of the crisis in 2012.
 Yet there’s still plenty of work to do, despite the improving economy: Spain’s defaulted debt is equivalent to 10% of its GDP.

 The fate of Frac in Spain is an extreme example of the need for collections to move beyond the financial crisis.
-As economies stabilise and governments regain their footing, debt collections need to become more stable and professional.
+As economies stabilize and governments regain their footing, debt collections need to become more stable and professional.

 Take away the top hat and tails, and we see these men as what they are: collection agents.